 The whole area around the main bar was full of all sorts of goodies: different kinds of juices, hot food like sausages, bacon, and potatoes, but also many kinds of bread, croissants, jams from fruits I had never tried before, yoghurts, muesli, and many more.
 There was even a different kind of pickled herring every day (a danish cuisine staple).

-Needless to say, the breakfast buffet includes is also vegan-friendly and has many healthy-eating options.
+The breakfast buffet also includes many vegan-friendly and healthy-eating options.

 I also had dinner at the hotel once.
 Petri Restaurant serves sustainable and organic bistro dishes with a modern twist.
-That said, the pasta I had was good, but I found it a bit underwhelming.
-But it was a good-sized portion, tasty and filling.
+Most of the time I’d eat elsewhere, but one evening I was feeling too tired to go out, so I had some pasta for dinner at the hotel.